Mizzou student-athlete march focuses on unity, justice

 Martin had been fatally shot while walking home from a Florida convenience store.

-Zimmerman, who called 911 to report the 17-year-old Martin as suspicious before the shooting, was charged and tried but was acquitted by a jury the following year.
+Zimmerman called the police to report Martin as suspicious — expressing concern Martin could be connected to a recent string of local robberies — and followed the 17-year-old before an altercation ended with the shooting.
+Zimmerman was charged and tried but was acquitted by a jury the following year.

 At the forefront of the protest was unequal treatment of African Americans.